raymondworkshop/raymondworkshop.github.io/_posts/2020-04-06-programming-languages.md

 * str versus bytes

+* Variables are mere labels
+    - the parameters in the function are **aliases** of the actual arguments

 ##### Functions as objects
 * Functions, like integers, strings, and dictionaries, also can be a **program entity**, this enables programming in a **functional style**.
     + The main ideas are that we can assign functions to variables, pass them to other functions, store them in data structures and access function attributes.